 You don’t need to worry about deforestation when buying a real tree.
 Most Christmas trees are a horticultural crop, so growers do not fell them from pre-existing forests.
 Very good.

-And now for the bad.
-Sorry.
-The first question that springs to mind, is, now we think about it, isn’t it a bit crazy to grow something for nine years just to cut it down and dress it up for a few weeks only to throw it away?
+And now for the bad (Sorry!).
+When we stop to think about it, isn’t it a bit crazy to grow something for nine years just to cut it down and dress it up for a few weeks only to throw it away?
 Talk about consumer culture.

-The more every day issues, though, come with transportation and then disposal.
+The more everyday issues, though, come with transportation and then disposal.
 We buy around seven million trees in the UK each year.
 Then, once the Christmas season is over, we send a huge number to landfill.
-Here, they take years to decompose and release methane, which experts say have 25 times the potency of carbon dioxide.
+Here, they take years to decompose and release methane, which experts say has 25 times the potency of carbon dioxide.

 Also, Forest Stewardship Council Certified trees are some of the responsibly-managed trees and often minimise pesticide use.